 - To do it for fun.

 You’re already completely worthy of everything.
 You’re not going to become more worthy because of the things you have or the relationships you’re in.
-You’re not going to become more worthy just because you do more of give more back.
+And you’re not going to become more worthy just because you do more of give more back.